BinaryMongoose/Payload_Spring2023/README.md

 Due to my stupidity, we had to end up using C# for the payload project.
 Not a terrible outcome, but not the best either.

 Now, for those familiar with VCS, or GItHub, you will notice that I have three branches.
+The names should be intuitve, yet you may find that the code that was set up 11,000 feet into the air was the DEBUGGING branch.

+Now, there is many ways I could explain away such an atrocity, but take a look for yourself at the Debuuging and main braches.
+I guess you can say I got bored, I finished the "main" (debugging) code, and then I decided to excercise some mental powers to create a true class like program.
+This is the result of the main program.
+I wasn't able to finish before the project ended, but I still learned a lot.

+There were two main ideas I was trying to accomplish with the new code.

+1. Make the code more readable.
+2. Easier to debug.
+3. More resistant to failure.

+I'll go through these ideas more thoroughly below.

+#### Increasing Readability
+Just look at the code for the Debugging branch.
+It looks, tastes, smells, feels, like a train wreck.

+#### Debug
+THis is closely tied to the idea above.
+Debuggin something like the software in the debugging branch is a nightmare.
+One semicolon, one + 1.

+#### Failure Resistant